ProductAlchemist/porter-case-studies/acquisition-opportunity-sizing.md

 - **System Limitations:** Tightly coupled architecture preventing rapid iteration
 - **International Blocked:** No app-based onboarding capability for expansion markets

 The business was scaling, but the onboarding infrastructure wasn't keeping pace.
-I was tasked with conducting comprehensive discovery to identify opportunities and create a strategic roadmap.
+The task was to conduct comprehensive discovery to identify opportunities and create a strategic roadmap.

 ---